Elhamyali/Elhamyali/README.md

 Mixed-methods UX Researcher
 ---------------------------

 I’m a researcher with a decade of experience in UX research and evaluation, data analysis, human-centered design, and project management.

-I help local and state governments, public health agencies, startups, and civic tech groups analyze user behavior through evidence-based quantitative and qualitative design research to help them make actionable and informed decisions about their products that improve the lives of their communities.
+I help local and state governments, public health agencies, startups, and civic tech groups user behavior through evidence-based quantitative and qualitative design research and build equity-focused, actionable data products—from maps and dashboards to case studies—so they can make informed and impactful decisions that improve the lives of their communities.
 I’m especially interested in products that advance equitable and sustainable food systems and climate resilience.

 * 🌍  I'm based in California
 * 🖥️  See my portfolio at [elhamyali.github.io](http://elhamyali.github.io)